WordPress/Advanced-administration-handbook/upgrade/migrating.md

 `"Disables the automatic creation of NAT redirect rules for access to your public IP addresses from within your internal networks.
 Note: Reflection only works on port forward type items and does not work for large ranges > 500 ports."`

-9. Then go do something for ten minutes and when you get back see if the external url http://your.site.url:port/yourblog from a LAN browser brings the page up correctly.
+9. Then go do something for ten minutes and when you get back see if the external url http://example.com:port/yourblog from a LAN browser brings the page up correctly.

 #### Relocate method

 WordPress supports an automatic relocation method intended to be a quick assist to getting a site working when relocating a site from one server to another.

 #### Code function

 When RELOCATE has been defined as true in `wp-config.php` (see next chapter), the following code in `wp-login.php` will take action:

 ```
 if ( defined( 'RELOCATE' ) AND RELOCATE ) {
 	// Move flag is set
 	if ( isset( $_SERVER['PATH_INFO'] ) AND ($_SERVER['PATH_INFO'] != $_SERVER['PHP_SELF']) )
 		$_SERVER['PHP_SELF'] = str_replace( $_SERVER['PATH_INFO'], "", $_SERVER['PHP_SELF'] );
 	$url = dirname( set_url_scheme( 'http://'. $_SERVER['HTTP_HOST'] . $_SERVER['PHP_SELF'] ) );
 	if ( $url != get_option( 'siteurl' ) )
 		update_option( 'siteurl', $url );
 }
 ```

 **Steps**

 1. Edit the `wp-config.php` file.
-2. After the “define” statements (just before the comment line that says “That’s all, stop editing!”), insert a new line, and type: `define('RELOCATE',true);`
+2. After the "define" statements (just before the comment line that says "That's all, stop editing!"), insert a new line, and type: `define('RELOCATE',true);`
 3. Save your `wp-config.php` file.
 4. Open a web browser and manually point it to `wp-login.php` on the new server.
-For example, if your new site is at `http://www.yourdomainname.com`, then type `http://www.yourdomainname.com/wp-login.php` into your browser’s address bar.
+For example, if your new site is at `http://www.example.com`, then type `http://www.example.com/wp-login.php` into your browser's address bar.
 5. Login as per normal.
-6. Look in your web browser’s address bar to verify that you have, indeed, logged in to the correct server.
-If this is the case, then in the Admin back-end, navigate to Settings > General and verify that both the address settings are correct.
+6. Look in your web browser's address bar to verify that you have, indeed, logged in to the correct server.
+If this is the case, then in the Admin back-end, navigate to `Settings > General` and verify that both the address settings are correct.
 Remember to Save Changes.
-7. Once this has been fixed, edit `wp-config.php` and either completely remove the line that you added (delete the whole line), comment it out (with //) or change the true value to false if you think it’s likely you will be relocating again.
+7. Once this has been fixed, edit `wp-config.php` and either completely remove the line that you added (delete the whole line), comment it out (with `//`) or change the true value to false if you think it's likely you will be relocating again.

-**Note:** When the RELOCATE flag is set to true, the Site URL will be automatically updated to whatever path you are using to access the login screen.
+**Note:** When the `RELOCATE` flag is set to true, the Site URL will be automatically updated to whatever path you are using to access the login screen.
 This will get the admin section up and running on the new URL, but it will not correct any other part of the setup.
-You’ll still need to alter those manually.
+You'll still need to alter those manually.

 **Important!** Leaving the RELOCATE constant in your `wp-config.php` file is insecure, as it allows an attacker to change your site URL to anything they want in some configurations.
-Always remove the RELOCATE line from `wp-config.php` after you’re done.
+Always remove the RELOCATE line from `wp-config.php` after you're done.

 #### Changing the URL directly in the database

 If you know how to access phpMyAdmin on your host, then you can edit these values directly to get your site up and running again.

 1. [Backup your database](https://wordpress.org/support/article/backing-up-your-database/) and save the copy off-site.